Distribution is the process of fulfilling orders.

 On the other hand, you don’t want to print too many books that might not sell.

 We recommend ordering only what is required plus a small additional stock.

 Once a book is set up with a printer, the turnaround time from order to delivery is about 2 weeks.

 We work with a number of printers depending on the type of book and the territory (where the books are going to be sold).

-Some printers can accelerate the printing process by paying for an express service.
+Some printers can accelerate the printing and delivery process by paying for an express service.

 YouCaxton manages the printing for you and resolves any issues that might arise.